 We all know that the fashion industry is a major polluter.
-What is less known is that some 60% of the polluting impact comes from fabric manufacturing – energy, water use, chemicals etc. We try hard to not have any fabric manufactured especially for us; culthreads are largely made from a combination of fabrics that already exist.
+What is less known is that some 60% of the polluting impact comes from fabric manufacturing – energy, water use, chemicals etc. At culthread we take great care of what materials we use as a result.

 Our creations are made from four sources of materials: